 Back

-How to protect your Administrator account from brute-force lockout
+How to protect your administrator account from brute-force lockout

-By default, Windows exposes its RDP port to the Internet.
+By default, Windows exposes its RDP port to the internet.
 That's why it becomes an attractive target for brute-force attacks.
-When an attack occurs, the Administrator account may be blocked after numerous attempts to log in by the attacker.
+When an attack occurs, the administrator account may be blocked after numerous attempts to log in by the attacker.
 If this happens, you could lose access to the server until the issue is resolved.

 To prevent this happening, we recommend you use our PowerShell script that changes default RDP settings and makes it difficult for attackers to target you with malicious activity.